hackclub/the-trail/README.md

 To get on the trail you need to be
 1. A teenager (18 or under)
-2. Someone who loves to learn (pcbs are realllyy hard)
+2. Someone who loves to learn (PCBs are realllyy hard)
 3. Hacky!

 You also need to build a circuit board (you'll hear these referred to as PCBs or simply "boards").

+You probably don't know how to build a circuit board, BUT HEY DON'T WORRY!
+That's totally okay.